 Stress is defined as applied force per unit area

 It usually occurs as a result of an applied force but is often due to the effects of force within a material or within a larger system.

 For example, let's imagine a wire that is anchored at the top and hanging down.
-We apply weights to the end of this wire to pull it down, thus applying downward force.
+We apply weights to the end of this wire to pull it down, thus applying a downward force.
 We can see that in the picture below, where A is the original cross-sectional area of the wire, and L is the original wire length.
-In this example, the material (wire) experiences stress that is called the axial stress.
+In this example, the material (wire) experiences stress which is called the axial stress.